 Best product for application

 - Consider the type of carpet and if it is well-suited for the particular application.
 Carpet designed for heavy use will last longer in a location receiving heavy use than carpet designed for less traffic.
-Carpet tiles offer flexibility in that carpet tiles can be shifted around so that all carpet tiles wear at the same rate, and if some carpet tiles wear faster than others, a small portion of carpet can be replaced instead of the whole carpet.
+Carpet tiles offer flexibility in that carpet tiles can be shifted around so that all carpet tiles wear at the same rate, and if some carpet tiles wear faster than others, a small portion of carpet can be replaced instead of the carpet in an entire room.

 - Find out if the fiber will be recyclable when it comes time to replace the carpet.
 Some fibers are more easily recycled.